Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Polar Loop Accuracy Test results in Hyrox

 I’ve recently gotten into the habit of doing two Hyrox simulations in the gym each month.
 These intersperse running with 8 specific activities.
-The activities stress the full body, with special emphasis on the quads.
+The activities target the entire body, with particular emphasis on the quads.
 The carrying, pulling and throwing activities involve significant wrist and arm movements.
 The test results very oddly show the reference device to likely be wrong – I can’t explain that one, and they also showed Watch Ultra 3 with an HR dropout period (which is not unusual).
 Putting those two devices aside, Whoop, Polar LOOP and Amazfit Helio report virtually identical results.
 This is surprisingly good and probably a 10/10 for Polar LOOP!

 Polar Loop Accuracy Test results in Open water Swim (Wetsuit)

 LOOP performs surprisingly poorly during an open water swim while wearing a wetsuit.
 Although not as bad as the Apple Watch Ultra 3, which experienced numerous dropouts, LOOP significantly underreported at the start of the workout and slightly underreported the reference device for the remainder.
-Garmin and Whoop were similar; both got a good start on the reference device, but fell behind it like LOOP as the workout progressed.
+Garmin and Whoop were similar; both got a good start on the reference device but fell behind it, like LOOP, as the workout progressed.
 Interestingly, the Garmin and Polar recorded a similar average of 10 beats below the reference device, a significant amount.

 Explanation: LOOP was worn with a Coros biceps band and was in contact with the wetsuit.
 Potentially, the movement of the wetsuit material during swimming physically moved LOOP more than normal, perhaps explaining the results.
 IDK.
 Just a thought.